lukecampbell/ipython-notebooks/creating_wakari_environments.md

 pip install pyshp pyke
 ```

 That's it.
 Enjoy.
 Remember the environment is `ioos_em_10`, unless you changed the name.
+You can (install it on Wakari by running this bundle that includes the environment)[https://www.wakari.io/sharing/bundle/emayorga/pyoos_ioos_sos_demo1].